Droggelbecher92/Deploy-Template/README.md

 ## - What to change:

 - pom.xml:
-  - change the finalName to your Appname.
+  - change the `finalName` inside the tag to your Appname.
   - You can change the groupId if you like.

 - Github Action:
-  - All points of change are marked inside th action.
+  - All points of change are marked inside the action.

 - Dockerfile:
   - Please change the Label :D
-  - The .jar name should be changed to the same name, as in the pom.xml under 'finalName' (at three places, you´ll manage to do it!)
+  - The .jar name should be changed to the same name, as in the pom.xml under `finalName` (at three places, you´ll manage to do it!)

 - application.properties:
   - You can change the DB name for your local MongoDB here.

-- You can remove all Packages in the backend, they are just an example for the DB connection.
+- You can remove all Packages in the backend, they are just an example for the DB connection.(Maybe consider leaving the `ReactRouterFix)

 ## - Problems
 - If you encounter any problems using this template, please let me know by stating an issue on GitHub.